Last Updated: March 2026

 Open-ended Questions

-Reflections on Testing
+Reflections on User Testing

-What Could We Improve on?
+What We Found

 The following are our most important findings from our user testing, targeting concept over UI.